JosephJvB/SQL-Kitchen/README.md

 Each action performed by the user will be served with a piping hot corrisponding SQL query, to provide a holistic culinary experience.
 I know when I go out to a database I want to know exactly what SQL is being executed to make sure it is organic and locally sourced.

+Something to use: [pg-monitor](https://github.com/vitaly-t/pg-monitor).
+Captures logs of sql queries - can pass it a callback that accepts message data.
+Can probably